arafatmohammed/pet-clinic/README.md

 * The SOLID Principles of OOP will lead you to better quality code
 * Your code will be more testable and easier to maintain
 * A key theme is avoiding tight coupling in your code

+## Dependency Injection

+* A needed dependency is injected by another object

+* Annotation used in Spring to indicate you want a dependency injected --> `@Autowired`

+### Types of Dependency Injection:

+* By Class Properties --> not preferred
+* By Setters --> Area of much debate
+* By Constructor --> Most Preferred

+### Concrete Class vs Interfaces

+Dependency Injection can be done by either concrete class or via Interfaces. `Dependency Injection using Interfaces` is most preferred.

+### Inversion of Control (IOC)

+Technique to allow dependencies to be injected at runtime.
+Control is done by the framework i.e., Spring.

+### Inversion of Control vs Dependency Injection

+* IoC and DI are easily confused
+* DI refers much to the composition of your class
+* IOC is the runtime environment of your code (i.e., Spring Framework's IoC Container)
+* Spring is in control of the injection of dependencies

+`Dependency Inversion` addresses `abstractions`, while `Dependency Injection` refers to the injection of dependencies into a Class.

+### Best Practices:

+* Use `Constructor` injection over `Setter` injection
+* Use `final` properties for injected components
+* Whenever practical, code to an interface

+### Qualifiers
+The qualifier annotation helps disambiguate bean references when Spring would otherwise not be able to do so.

+It's an annotation used to connect a controller to a specific Service(Business Logic) if there's multiple services and Spring cannot identify which Service should the Controller call.

+### Bean
+In Spring, the objects that form the backbone of your application and that are managed by the Spring IoC container are called beans.
+A bean is an object that is instantiated, assembled, and otherwise managed by a Spring IoC container.

+`Primary Bean` is used in Services to mark it as a primary service to use if there's multiple services and your main application fails to identify which service to call.

+### Spring Profiles

+Default Profile: `@Profile({"XYZ", "default"})`

+### Spring Bean Lifecycle

+Two callback interfaces you can implement to tap into the bean lifecycle:

+1. InitializingBean
+2. DisposableBean

+Two annotations used to access the Spring Bean Lifecycle:

+1. `@PostConstruct`
+2. `@PreDestroy`

+`Q`.
+How do you specify a bean name you want injected?

+`Ans`. @Qualifier